 The Fund can be subject to the risk of the inability or refusal of dealers, brokers, clearing and payment institutions, custodians, principals or other service providers, issuing entities or other counterparties to its transactions to duly and timely perform under such services or transactions.
 Any such shortcoming, failure or refusal, whether due to insolvency, bankruptcy or other causes, could subject the Fund to substantial losses.
 The Fund Manager mitigates these risks by reviewing the creditworthiness and reliability of all service providers and counterparties and only enters into transactions with those parties that the Fund believes to be creditworthy and reliable.
-All cash balances, amounting to Euro 13,799 thousand as at 31 December 2015 (2014: 23,911 thousand), are held with the KAS BANK N.V. which is rated by Fitch (per 05 January 2016) as long term A- and by Standard & Poor's as short term A-2.
+All cash balances, amounting to Euro 17,041 thousand as at 31 December 2016 (2015: 13,799 thousand), are held with the KAS BANK N.V.
+Fitch ratings has affirmed KAS BANK N.V.'s (per 16 December 2016) long- and Short-Term Issuer Default Ratings (IDRs) at 'A-' and 'F2', respectively.
+The outlook on the Long-Term IDR is Stable.